malthee/evolutionary-diffusion/README.md

 * clip_evaluators: uses torch metrics with CLIPScore and CLIP IQA.
 CLIPScore could define the fitness for "prompt fulfillment" or "image alignment" while CLIP IQA has many possible metrics like "quality, brightness, happiness..."
 * ai_detection_evaluator: uses a pre-trained model for AI image detection.
 This could be a fitness criteria to minimize "AI-likeness" in images.
 * aesthetics_evaluator: uses a pre-trained model from the maintainers of the LAION image dataset, which scores an image 0-10 depending on how "aesthetic" it is.
 Could be used as a maximization criteria for the fitness of images.
+* clamp_range: testing the usual prompt-embedding min and max values for different models, so that a CLAMP range can be set in the mutator for example.